KWhite10/tips4iPhone/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-Opening the app automatically prompts the keyboard and